joshburt/com.shapeandshare.therowantree.client.api/README.md

-# The Rowan Tree API
+# The Rowan Tree Client API
                Bless all forms of intelligence.

 Overview
 --------
-Currently only the client API is exposed within the API layer.
+API for client interface consumption.

 Deployment
 ----------